 “We’re monitoring the situation very closely and looking into the possible ripple effects it could have,” he said.
 In the meantime, his team has reassured clients that they didn’t have any direct exposure to Silicon Valley Bank.

-Kathy McMillan, a portfolio manager and advisor with McMillan Wealth Solutions, Richardson Wealth, in Calgary, recalled how “exhausting and depressing” the subprime mortgage meltdown was in 2008.
+Kathy McMillan, wealth advisor and investment advisor with McMillan Wealth Solutions, Richardson Wealth, in Calgary, recalled how “exhausting and depressing” the subprime mortgage meltdown was in 2008.
 At that time, advisors didn’t have guidance to go on — “kind of like the new turf we’re on now,” she said.

 A few clients emailed this week to ask, “Am I OK?” she said.